Kem kan eg ringe

-"Kem kan eg ringe" ("Who Can I Call") is a song performed by Norwegian DJ Kygo, featuring Norwegian rappers Store P and Lars Vaular.
+"Kem kan eg ringe" ("Who Can I Call") is a song performed by Norwegian DJ Kygo, featuring Norwegian rappers Store P and Lars Vaular and performed in the Bergen dialect.
 The song was released as a digital download on 14 June 2019 by Sony Music.
 The song peaked at number three on the Norwegian Singles Chart.
 The song was written by Kyrre Gørvell-Dahll, Lars Nesheim Vaular, Mikkel Storleer Eriksen, Petter Skarre Sundby and Tor Erik Hermansen.